8.5

 Municipal software is a financial management tool designed to help manage processes such as utility billing, tax collection, and permitting.
 We used our advanced review methodology to review top solutions for government agencies, public sector organizations, and municipalities.

-1 Enterprise ERP (formerly Munis by Tyler Technologies) - Best Overall
+Enterprise ERP - Best Overall

 Best Overall: